ryohei-1051/network-systems-ops-playbook/scenarios/network/01-home-internet-troubleshooting.md

 ## Clarifying Questions

-- Whether the network adapter is configured as static or dynamic
+- Is the network adapter configured with a static IP address or DHCP?
 - Can the client receive the correct IP address?
-- Is there Internet reachability from the client or only web browser
+- Is Internet access failing for the whole client, or only in the web browser?
-- Whether the modem is powered on or off, or the ISP has some issue at a moment
+- Is the modem/router powered on, and is there any current ISP outage?

 ## Expected Behavior
 - Configuration is correct